-You will benefit from using the below listed tips for torrenting while staying anonymous online:
+You will benefit from using the below-listed tips for torrenting while staying anonymous online:

 - Using VPN is definitely prudent for using torrents, but you will also have to select the right VPN service or apps.
 There are dozens of free VPN services but they have several inherent limitations.
-They come with throttle on bandwidth, data, and other limitations.
+They come with a throttle on bandwidth, data, and other limitations.
 So, you may check out trial offers of paid VPN services and thereafter choose the one fitting your needs the best.
 You may also read VPN reviews online in this regard.

 - Just like the VPN services, you also need to pick the torrent software and service with care.
-This is important because Internet watchdog authorities keep tab on popular torrent software more than others.
+This is important because Internet watchdog authorities keep a tab on popular torrent software more than others.
 However, it would be wrong to just pick a new torrent service randomly.
-Some, such services come with the threat of adware and embedded tracking software.
+Some such services come with the threat of adware and embedded tracking software.